LVM3 rocket: All about India's heavy-lift rocket that has set a new payload mass record

 ISRO's LVM3 rocket lifting off with BlueBird Block-2 satellite.
 (Cover Image Source: ISRO)

-December 24, 2025, saw India's heavy-lift launch vehicle, the LVM3, add another milestone to its growing legacy.
-The commercial LVM3-M6 mission, which lifted off from the Satish Dhawan Space Centre in Sriharikota, Andhra Pradesh at 8:54 am IST (8:24 pm EST on December 23), saw the successful deployment of the BlueBird Block-2 communication satellite of AST SpaceMobile (USA) into low-Earth orbit, marking the LVM3's sixth operational flight and setting a new payload mass record (6,100 kg or 6.7 tons).
+India's heavy-lift launch vehicle, the LVM3, added another milestone to its growing legacy last week.
+The commercial LVM3-M6 mission, which lifted off from the Satish Dhawan Space Centre in Sriharikota, Andhra Pradesh, at 8:54 am IST (8:24 pm EST on December 23), saw the successful deployment of the BlueBird Block-2 communication satellite of AST SpaceMobile (USA) into low-Earth orbit, marking the LVM3's sixth operational flight and setting a new payload mass record (6,100 kg or 6.7 tons).

 The fully-integrated Chandrayaan-3 spacecraft and LVM-3 at the launchpad in Sriharikota.
 (Image Source: ISRO)